nusnlp/c2e-mt-benchmark/README.md

 If you use the pre-trained models and settings from this repository, please cite the following paper:

 Hadiwinoto, Christian and Ng, Hwee Tou (2018).
 [Upping the ante: Towards a better benchmark for Chinese-to-English machine translation](http://www.lrec-conf.org/proceedings/lrec2018/pdf/678.pdf).
-In *Proceedings of the 11th edition of the Language Resources and Evaluation Conference* (pp. 16--23).
+In *Proceedings of the 11th edition of the Language Resources and Evaluation Conference*. (pp. 16--23).
 Miyazaki, Japan.